phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 hasButtonOutlet = outlet(viewController)
 ```

+The return type in the `hasButtonOutlet` declaration is the type used for validation inside the generic `outlet` function below.

-Calling the full function would look like this:
+Calling the `outlet` full function would look like this:

 ```swift
 outlet(viewController)("leftDoneButton")
 ```

+But, you might as well just have a plain, old multi-parameter function if you want all that.
 Currying reduces noise and makes these tests more readable - Handy when you have dozens of outlets and are chasing down which one you mistyped.

 Here is a condensed definition of the `outlet` curried function: